 Threatened Species in the Bathurst Region

 The Bathurst Region is home to a range of threatened species, ranging from Koalas, Scarlet Robins, to the Purple Copper Butterfly.
-Council engaged Mjadwesch Environmental Service Support (MESS) to compile all known threatened species records.
-A summary of the research and list of species in the Threatened Species Database can be downloaded here.
+A Threatened Species Database has been prepared which is a list of all known threatened species in the region.
+A summary of the research and list of species in the Threatened Species Database can be downloaded here...(PDF, 1MB)

 There are 90 threatened plants and animal species in the region, including: